fluxcd/flagger/docs/gitbook/faq.md

 ### Multiple sources and Istio

-:warning: The apex annotations are added to both the generated Kubernetes Services and the generated Istio VirtualServices objects.
+**/!\\** The apex annotations are added to both the generated Kubernetes Services and the generated Istio VirtualServices objects.
 If you have configured external-dns to use both sources, this will create conflicts!